Mo2Hefny/Battleships_Game/README.md

 ![finish_ship](https://user-images.githubusercontent.com/111001850/216166124-800a5a91-6214-4ff0-b108-ab51ac2a61ef.png)

-- **Checking Other Ships**: checks if there is an another ship was hit while destroying the found ship and finishing it.
+- **Checking Other Ships**: checks if another ship was hit while destroying the found ship and finishing it.

 ![hit_path](https://user-images.githubusercontent.com/111001850/216166535-b3721f14-6269-4f08-80e7-075a2bb374a9.png)